GuillaumeAllain/pandotfiles/README.md

 The script will create all necessary makefiles and directories to compile all the different sources required by the document.

+A docker image is also available at `guillaumeallain/pandotfiles`

 ## Todo